Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 1. Install Python package with `pip install slxpy`

-    It is recommanded to use slxpy with conda (to enable multi-target build) and install slxpy in an dedicated conda environment, i.e.
+    It is recommended to use slxpy with conda (to enable multi-target build) and install slxpy in a dedicated conda environment, i.e.
     ```bash
     conda create -n slxpy python=3.9
     conda activate slxpy